EMI-Group/evox/docs/source/guide/developer/3-custom-alg-pro.md

 Do
     Compute fitness

-    Update the local best and the global best
-    Update the velocity
+    Update the local best fitness and the global best fitness Update the velocity
     Update the population